-ARGO warrants to the owner of any 2024 and subsequent model year XTV that the XTV is designed, built and equipped to conform at the time of sale with all applicable emission standards and is free from defects in materials and workmanship which would cause it to fail to conform with applicable requirements during the specified time and mileage limits.
+ARGO warrants to the owner of any 2025 and subsequent model year XTV that the XTV is designed, built and equipped to conorm at the time o sale with all applicable emission standards and is ree rom dects in materials and workmanship which would cause it to fail to conform with applicable requirements during the specified time and mileage limits.

 A qualified repair shop or person of the owner's choosing may maintain, replace, or repair emission control devices and systems with original or equivalent replacement parts.
-However, warranty, recall and all other services paid for by ARGO must be performed at an authorized ARGO service center except for the emergency condition described below.
+However, warranty, recall and all other services paid or by ARGO must be perormed at an authorized ARGO service center except or the emergency condition described below.